Add AutoCorrect Options to Word 2013 or Word 2016

 "Less clutter in the spelling error context menu.
 This enables users to find popular commands more quickly.
 In addition, the spelling error context menu now fits better on the screen."

-According to the number of question and complaints from people who are missing the easy access to AutoCorrect Options in Word 2013 and Word 2016 that was not a wise decision.
-As you can read below, Microsoft has listened to the complaints.
+According to the number of question and complaints from people who were missing the easy access to AutoCorrect Options in Word 2013 and Word 2016 when those versions hit the market, it was not a wise decision to remove the command in the first place.
+As you can read below, Microsoft has listened to the complaints - but the AutoCorrect Options command is still missing in Word 2013.
+Whether or not it is found in Word 2016 depends on your version.
+As you can read below, Microsoft has made some changes.

-The AutoCorrect Options command is on its way back into the context Spelling menu in Word 365
+The AutoCorrect Options command has been added back into the context Spelling menu in Word 2016, Word 2019 and Word for Office 365

 The Spelling submenu contains spelling suggestions, if any.
 If you click the arrow next to a spelling suggestion, you will find a menu that includes e.g. Add to AutoCorrect and AutoCorrect Options.
 If Word has no spelling suggestions, you will find the AutoCorrect Options command at the first level of the Spelling submenu.
 I do not find the implementation very user-friendly, though.
 Accessing commands at the 3rd level isn't practical and you always need to go to level 2 alone to select a spelling suggestion.
 Anyway, having the feature back is absolutely an improvement.